Robert Stack: Career

-The Name of the Game

 Stack starred in a new drama series, rotating the lead with Tony Franciosa and Gene Barry in the lavish The Name of the Game (1968–1971).
 He played a former federal agent turned true-crime journalist, evoking memories of his role as Ness.

-In 1971, he sued CBS for $25 million for appearing in the documentary The Selling of the Pentagon, saying that the company had misrepresented his position regarding the Vietnam War.
+In 1971, he sued CBS for $25 million for appearing in the documentary The Selling of the Pentagon, saying that the company had falsely portrayed him as doing propaganda to sell the Vietnam War, while in fact he'd been opposed from the start.

-1970s career

-Stack played a pilot in the TV movie Murder on Flight 502 (1975) and was the lead in the series Most Wanted (1976), playing a tough, incorruptible police captain commanding an elite squad of special investigators, also evoking the Ness role.
-He later did a similar part in the series Strike Force (1981).

-He made a film in France, Second Wind (1978).
+Stack played a pilot in the TV film Murder on Flight 502 (1975) and was the lead in the series Most Wanted (1976), playing a tough, incorruptible police captain commanding an elite squad of special investigators, also evoking the Ness role.
+He later played a similar role in the series Strike Force (1981).
+He also starred in a French film, Second Wind, in 1978.

-Comedy actor and later career

 Stack parodied his own persona in the comedy 1941 (1979).
 His performance was well received and Stack became a comic actor, appearing in Airplane!
 (1980), Big Trouble (1986), Plain Clothes (1988), Caddyshack II (1988), Joe Versus the Volcano (1990), Beavis and Butt-Head Do America (1996), and BASEketball (1998).
 He also provided the voice for the character Ultra Magnus in The Transformers: The Movie (1986).

-In a more serious vein, he appeared in the action movie Uncommon Valor (1983), the television miniseries George Washington (1984), and Hollywood Wives (1985), and appeared in several episodes of the primetime soap opera Falcon Crest in 1986.
+In a more serious vein, he appeared in the action film Uncommon Valor (1983), the television miniseries George Washington (1984), and Hollywood Wives (1985), and appeared in several episodes of the primetime soap opera Falcon Crest in 1986.
 Stack's series Strike Force was scheduled opposite Falcon Crest, where it quickly folded.

 He began hosting Unsolved Mysteries in 1987.
 He thought very highly of the interactive nature of the show, saying that it created a "symbiotic" relationship between viewer and program, and that the hotline was a great crime-solving tool.
-Unsolved Mysteries aired from 1987 to 2002, first as specials in 1987 (Stack did not host all the specials, which were previously hosted by Raymond Burr and Karl Malden), then as a regular series on NBC (1988–1997), then on CBS (1997–1999) and finally on Lifetime (2001–2002).
+Unsolved Mysteries aired from 1987 to 2002, first as specials in 1987 (Stack did not host all the specials, which were previously hosted by Raymond Burr and Karl Malden), then as a regular series on NBC (1988–1997), then on CBS (1997–1999) and Lifetime (2001–2002).
 Stack served as the show's host during its entire original series run.
-Netflix revived the series in July 2020 with a six-episode run.
-Paying homage to the late host, a silhouette of Stack can be seen towards the end of the opening credits.

 In 1991, Stack voiced the main police officer Lt.
 Littleboy (who is also the main protagonist and narrator) in The Real Story of Baa Baa Black Sheep.
 In 1996, a Golden Palm Star on the Palm Springs, California, Walk of Stars was dedicated to him.